 - Changes to the IT environment that do not change the certified TOE.
 For example, a change to the underlying hardware (where the hardware is not part of the TOE) or to software parts of the product that are outside the TOE boundary would likely be minor if the interface remains unchanged.
-However if the interface also changes, then it is likely a major change.
+However, if the interface also changes, then it is likely a major change.

 - Changes to the Certified TOE that do not affect the assurance evidence.
 For example, if a TOE has been certified to EAL1, a change to the source code and/or hardware schematics would not have an impact upon the assurance documentation.
-Nevertheless, the developer would have tested the changes as part of the standard regression testing.

-- Editorial changes (grammatical, typographical, formatting) to any of the assurance evidence.
+Nevertheless, the developer would have tested the changes as part of the standard regression testing. - Editorial changes (grammatical, typographical, formatting) to any of the assurance evidence.
 For example, editorial changes to a functional specification that provide additional clarification would probably be minor.
-However, if a PP were to specify exact compliance.3 as the degree of conformance, then even an editorial change to the ST's security objectives statements or environment description would be major.

-- Changes to Development Environment.
+However, if a PP were to specify exact compliance as the degree of conformance, then even an editorial change to the ST's security objectives statements or environment description would be major. - Changes to Development Environment.
 A change to the development environment that can be shown to have no follow-on effect on other assurance measures would typically be a minor change.
-An example of this would be where a developer has passed a certification that claimed ALC_CMC.2 and for whatever reason changed Configuration Management Tool.
+An example of this would be where a developer has passed a certification that claimed ALC\CMC.2 and for whatever reason changed Configuration Management Tool.
 If the developer can provide, in the Impact Analysis Report, a convincing rationale that this process does not have follow-on effects on the other assurance measures that were in place originally, then this could be considered minor.

-- Changes to the ST front matter.
-A change to the ST's identification or to the TOE identifier (e.g. product name change) would be minor.
+Changes to the development environment, e.g. due to updates of procedures and security measures on site, or re-audits required when the audit validity and reusability expires, can be subject to a subset evaluation with partial ETR resulting formally in a minor change with a maintenance statement - Changes to the ST front matter.
+A change to the ST's identification or to the TOE identifier (e.g. product name changes) would be minor.
 If any of the statements of Threats, OSPs, Assumptions, or Security Objectives change, without necessitating a change to the Security Requirements, these would likely be minor changes.
-If, however, any of the requirements statements do change, these would be major changes.
+If, however, any of the requirements statements do change, these would be major changes. - Changes to the assurance baseline for adding ALC\FLR component.
+The addition of ALC\FLR.x to an existing certificate or selecting a higher ALC\FLR component examined by a related subset evaluation with partial ETR, provided that the new or changed procedures to not affect the product TOE or its design information itself.

+&lt;sup>3 Exact compliance refers to the case where a PP author specifies precisely what is required; any deviation from the content and text of the PP would mean that the ST could not claim compliance.
+(See the ASE Update for Trial Use for more details on degrees of compliance).